- Find a Trail

 - Explore Trails

 The 10-feet-wide Wildhorse Trail begins at Wild Horse Creek Park at Macedonia Road in Powder Springs and continues south 1.5 miles along Wild Horse and Noses creeks, where it connects with the Silver Comet Trail at Carter Road.
 Along the trail you will find Georgia's largest red maple (classified as a state champion tree), as well as an observation tower for scenic views across a wetlands area (just south of Hopkins Road).
 The trail also has a rest area near Powder Springs Road and two emergency call boxes.

-The trail is closed from dusk to dawn and when flooding is immanent, usually following a rain storm.
+The trail is closed from dusk to dawn and when flooding is imminent, usually following a rain storm.
 Despite its name, the trail is not open to equestrians.

-Parking is available in Powder Springs at Wild Horse Creek Park on Macedonia Road and at along Carter Road (near Preston Place Lane) where it intersects the Silver Comment Trail.
+Parking is available in Powder Springs at Wild Horse Creek Park on Macedonia Road and at along Carter Road (near Preston Place Lane) where it intersects the Silver Comet Trail.

 TrailLink is a free service provided by Rails-to-Trails conservancy